What is Volatility and

 The first VIX-based exchange-traded futures contract where introduced in 2004 by the CBOE, which was followed by the launch of VIX options a couple of years later.
 Like all indices, one cannot buy the VIX directly.
 Thus, instruments allow an absolute volatility exposure and have created a new asset group altogether.

 These products offer a unique approach to protecting one's portfolio and making strategic bets on future market volatility.
-Thus, active traders, large institutions and hedge fund managers use securities associated to the VIX as portfolio diversification, as historical data shows a strong negative correlation of volatility to the stock market returns – that is, when stock returns depreciate, volatility rises and vice versa.
+Thus, active traders in South Africa, large institutions and hedge fund managers use securities associated to the VIX as portfolio diversification, as historical data shows a strong negative correlation of volatility to the stock market returns – that is, when stock returns depreciate, volatility rises and vice versa.

 The ytd – 52 week range - is a data including the lowest and highest price at which a stock has traded during the previous this specific time period and is traditionally reported by financial news media like the Barron’s, Investing and Reuters and Forbes.
 Other than the standard VIX index, Cboe also offers several other variants for measuring broad market volatility.